WD-40 is marketed as a “multi-use product.”

-The spray is known for the capabilities for which it’s usually enlisted — such as lubricating squeaky hinges, loosening rusted parts and driving out moisture.
+The spray is known for the ways in which it’s usually used — such as lubricating squeaky hinges, loosening rusted parts and driving out moisture.
 In fact, “WD” stands for “water displacement.”

 But WD-40’s uses extend well beyond those tasks.

-We’ve rounded up some of the least known but most helpful uses below.
+We’ve rounded up some of the least known but most helpful uses.

 If you try a new use for WD-40, test it in a small inconspicuous area first.
 WD-40’s list of fan-submitted uses notes that the company has not tested those suggestions and that “customers should exercise common sense whenever using WD-40” and read the label.

 Is a road trip in your recent past or near future?
 When the fun is done, remember that WD-40 has been used to remove dead bugs plastered onto everything from car radiators to boat windshields and golf carts.

 You can also reach for that familiar blue can the next time you find bird poop peppering the hood or roof of your car.